Pantry Perfect

 These are also good rules for pantry landing zones.

-For more on the basic kitchen design guidelines, see The Thirty-One Kitchen Design Rules.
+For more information on landing zones and the other 30 rules for kitchen design, see The Thirty-One Kitchen Design Rules, Illustrated.

 Lighting, Appliances, and a Charging Station